A new joint major combines human cognition, neuroscience, and computer science.

 Freeman says the new major should prove a boon for students who might otherwise have double-majored in EECS and BCS, because few of the requirements of established majors overlap.
 For that reason, students should have more freedom to choose electives from options such as 6.021J/9.21J (Cellular Neurophysiology and Computing), 9.35 (Perception), 9.19 (Computational Psycholinguistics), and 9.40 (Introduction to Neural Computation).

-Students who want to pursue the associated MEng degree would need to take six additional subjects, conduct lab research in either Course 6 or 9, and write a master’s thesis.
+Last May, the faculty also approved an associated master of engineering (MEng) degree.
+Students wishing to pursue that degree would need to take six additional subjects, conduct lab research in either Course 6 or 9, and write a master’s thesis.
 “We think that master’s will be a great opportunity for students who want to get advanced training to be more competitive for employment either in industry or for graduate study,” Fee says.

 This is the fourth EECS-related joint degree program launched in recent years.
 The first, Course 6-7 (Computer Science and Molecular Biology), launched in 2012, followed by Course 6-14 (Computer Science, Economics, and Data Science) in 2017 and 11-6 (Urban Science and Planning with Computer Science) last fall.
 The 6-9 major will jointly reside in EECS and BCS, and enrolled students will have a primary academic advisor in BCS with a secondary advisor in EECS.

-For more information about Course 6-9, students should contact Jillian Auerbach in BCS and Anne Hunter in EECS.
+For more information about Course 6-9, students should contact Jillian Auerbach in BCS and the undergraduate office in EECS.